rremilian/SpectraCorrM/README.md

 ```

 > [!NOTE]
-> This project is still under development.
+> This project is no longer actively maintained